WeAreDevelopers-com/code100/puzzles/no-babel-needed/index.md

 console.log(out);
 ```

-Other languages have built-in functions for that, and we are sure there are even shorter versions in JavaScript…
+Other programming languages have built-in functions for that, and we are sure there are even shorter versions in JavaScript…

 <!-- enddetails -->